Getting InSync » Latest Articles

 For instance, both Webex and Zoom offer overviews of accessibility features and tips for making experiences more inclusive.

 For instance, a person working with an interpreter may want to ask a question.
-This means time to convey the question to the interpreter, time for the interpreter to ask and get the answer, then time for the interpreter to give the answer back to the learner with the question.
-Add a few extra beats for that.
+Doing so requires time to convey the question to the interpreter, time for the interpreter to ask and get the answer, then time for the interpreter to give the answer back to the learner with the question.
+Add a few extra beats for all that.

-If you produce a lot of materials like participant workbooks, learn about making Word documents and PDFs accessible – there are classes on this.
+If you produce a lot of materials like participant workbooks, learn about making Word documents and PDFs accessible—there are classes on this to help you.

 If you can, watch them as they engage in sessions similar to yours.